sudomesh/disaster-ping-pong/README.md

 * an LED to blink (preferably already on the dev board)
 * NodeMCU firmware (located in the firmware directory)
 * esptool.py (pip install esptool)
-* nodemcu-uploader (sudo apt-get install uploader)
+* nodemcu-uploader (sudo pip install nodemcu-uploader)

 # steps
 Flash the NodeMCU firmware contained within the firmware directory, or build your own at https://nodemcu-build.com.